 - Date of payment and the pay period covered by the payment

-For a full listing of the basic records that an employer must maintain, see the Wage and Hour Division Fact Sheet #21: Recordkeeping Requirements Under the FLSA(http://www.dol.gov/whd/regs/compliance/whdfs21.pdf).
-Employers are required to preserve for at least three years of payroll records, collective bargaining agreements, and sales and purchase records.
+For a full listing of the basic records that an employer must maintain, see the Wage and Hour Division Fact Sheet #21: Recordkeeping Requirements Under the FLSA(https://www.dol.gov/whd/regs/compliance/whdfs21.pdf).
+Employers are required to preserve for at least three years payroll records, collective bargaining agreements, and sales and purchase records.
 Records on which wage computations are based should be retained for two years.
 These include time cards and piecework tickets, wage rate tables, work and time schedules, and records of additions to or deductions from wages.

 The FLSA does not contain any specific reporting requirements; however, the above referenced records must be open for inspection by the Wage and Hour Division's representatives, who may ask the employer to make extensions, computations, or transcriptions.
 The records may be kept at the place of employment or in a central records office.

 Section 14(c) certificates can be retroactively revoked if it is found that false statements were made or facts were misrepresented in obtaining the certificate or if it is found that any of the provisions of the FLSA, SCA, or the terms of the certificate have been violated.